Frequently Asked Questions

 The short answer: It depends.

 The long answer: Medicare aims to cover physical therapy services through licensed physical therapists who have a Provider Identification Number (PIN).
-I am a licensed provider with a PIN and have treated Medicare patients for years.
+We are licensed providers with PINs and have treated Medicare patients for years.
 Unfortunately, Medicare does NOT allow their enrollees (which is anyone 65 years and older) to pay for their own physical therapy services.
 That is, enrollees MUST use their Medicare benefits when receiving physical therapy.
 Since Phileo Health is a direct-pay practice, NO insurances are accepted, including Medicare.
-That means that I cannot provide services to Medicare or Medicaid recipients and charge for it.
+That means that we cannot provide services to Medicare or Medicaid recipients and charge for it.

 There are certain services that Medicare will not pay for in a "regular" clinic, however, that you can purchase with your own dollars.
 Any service that is for WELLNESS or PREVENTION is within your rights to purchase from a qualified provider.
 For example, you can pay for physical therapy services aimed at improving your golf game.
 Medicare does not consider this reasonable and necessary medical care as golfing is not required for you to be "functional" in your daily life.
 If it is important to you, however, to regain that last ten degrees of range of motion so that your backswing is on target, you can pay for physical therapy under our Wellness Services.
 Similarly, you can "buy" a therapeutic massage for relaxation or relief of tension in your muscles.
 If, however, you have a condition which truly limits your function on a daily basis (i.e. you struggle to dress, bathe, transfer, walk, care for yourself or get out in the community because of your pain or impairment), you need to obtain your physical therapy services at another clinic.

-Medicare's limits on your right to buy your physical therapy service where you want is very disappointing to me as a provider as I LOVE working with the geriatric population.
-I sincerely hope this policy changes as healthcare reform evolves.
-In the meantime, I am committed to maintaining professional integrity, even in the presence of rules that don't make sense.
-Therefore, I would be happy to refer you to some of my colleagues in the area who provide excellent care and who submit those charges to Medicare.
+Medicare's limits on physical therapists "opting out" of Medicare is currently being challenged by physical therapy lobbying groups, so the situation may change.
+Your right to obtain your physical therapy service where you want is, in our opinion, something that should be your choice.
+We LOVE working with the geriatric population, and sincerely hope this policy changes as healthcare reform evolves.
+In the meantime, we are committed to maintaining professional integrity, even in the presence of rules that don't make sense to us.
+Therefore, we would be happy to refer you to some of our colleagues in the area who provide excellent care and who submit those charges to Medicare.

 When and how do I pay?